Symptoms of Gum Disease

 Healthy gums are firm, pale pink, and “hug” the teeth.
 When plaque builds up on teeth after sitting too long, it becomes tartar.
 As the tartar moves toward the gum line, the gums become inflamed, trapping all the bacteria in.
 If you notice any of the following common signs and symptoms, it is important to visit your dentist.

 - Receding gums that make teeth look taller

 - Bad breath

 - Bright red gums

 - Pain while eating

-Unfortunately, if you do not treat your teeth or ignore the problem, this gum inflammation can cause periodontitis, or serious gum disease.
+Unfortunately, if you do have any of the symptoms above and choose to ignore the problem, you could develop periodontitis.
 Holes develop between your gums and teeth that fill with plaque, tartar and bacteria.
 They become deeper and fill with more bacteria as time goes on.
 If not treated, these deep infections cause a loss of tissue and bone, and ultimately you may lose one or more teeth.
-To add insult to injury, ongoing chronic inflammation can put a strain on your immune system as a whole.
+Ongoing chronic inflammation can even put a strain on your immune system as a whole.

-If you are worried about gum disease, let us help you.
+If you are worried about gum disease or are past due for your regular cleaning, book an appointment with a Massa Dental Center dentist.
 Give us a call today at (239) 597-7333 to schedule a consultation in our Naples, Florida office.